 An institution receiving Denial of Accreditation is required to take immediate steps to close all credential programs at the end of the semester or quarter in which the COA decision took place.
 The institution is required to file a plan of discontinuation within 60 days of the Committee's decision, which outlines the institution's effort to place enrolled students in other programs or provide adequate assistance to permit students to complete their particular programs.
-The institution is prohibited from re-applying for accreditation for two years and is required to make a formal application to the COA that includes the submission of a complete institutional self-study report.
-The self-study must clearly indicate how the institution has attended to all problems noted in the accreditation team report that recommended Denial of Accreditation.
-In 2012, the Commission's Committee on Accreditation clarified its processes such that Denial of Accreditation is an option upon an initial visit, rather than after a revisit only.
+The institution is prohibited from re-applying for accreditation for two years.
+Denial of Accreditation is an option for Accreditation teams and the COA upon an initial visit or after a revisit.